richplastow/20231104-running-rust-four-ways/README.md

 # Running Rust Four Ways

-__A minimal example Rust app, that can be run in four different ways__
+__A minimal example Rust app, that can be run in four different ways.__

 __4th November 2023__

 After completing the steps below, you'll be able to run a Rust app:

-1. As a standalone binary, compiled for the current machine
+1. As a standalone binary, compiled for your current platform
-2. From a Node.js 'wrapper' app, using `child_process.exec()`
+2. From a Node.js 'wrapper' app, using `child_process.execSync()`
 3. In a web browser, using Rust compiled to WebAssembly (wasm)
 4. In Node.js again, this time using WebAssembly